 - Development of a media/public relations plan and contact with key media outlets.

-To access Project consultative services, contact Law Firm Pro Bono Project Director Tammy Taylor.
+To access Project consultative services, contact Law Firm Pro Bono Project Acting Director Reena Glazer.

 Corporate Pro Bono staff offer free, confidential consultation services to in-house lawyers, legal departments, and ACC Chapters.
 Staff has years of experience in successfully guiding legal departments of all sizes and across industries to establish strong, effective, and enduring pro bono programs.
 This broad perspective allows CPBO a unique ability to suggest a range of strategies that will work most effectively in individual departments.
 Every in-house pro bono effort brings together unique volunteers, companies, clients and communities.
 CPBO is committed to working with in-house lawyers and legal departments to find tailor-made solutions that will enhance pro bono efforts, ensuring efficient, effective, and successful programs.